 CK.
 Tedam University of Technology & Applied Sciences

-He has teaching experience from the University of Cape Coast and five other tertiary institutions in the US namely, Michigan State University, Lansing Community College (both in the State of Michigan), Unity College, Kennebec Valley Community College and the University of Maine at Orono, (all in the State of Maine).
+He has a vast teaching experience at the tertiary level in Ghana and the U.S.A.
+In Ghana, he taught extensively at the University of Cape Coast while in the U.S.A., he has lectured at the Michigan State University and Lansing Community College (both in the State of Michigan); Unity College, Kennebec Valley Community College and the University of Maine at Oromo, (all in the State of Maine).

-He has over 50 publications to his credit (including those in refereed journals, research reports, editing of textbooks and book chapters) and has made more than 20 presentations at national and international conferences.
+Professor Wilmot has over fifty (50) publications to his credit and has made more than twenty (20) presentations at local and international conferences.